mozilla/fireblocks/README.md

 ### Installation

 Install Node.
-In `root/fireblocks`, run `npm install`.
+In the root directory, run `npm install`.

 ### Running

-Run `npm run start` in the `root/fireblocks` directory of this repository.
+Run `npm run start` in the root directory of this repository.
 This will run the extension in a new Firefox window.
 This allows for hot reloading of the extension when you make changes to the code.

 ## Debugging
 There are two aspects to debug.